shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    \mathbf{e}_y & = ∂_y \\
    \mathbf{e}_z & = ∂_z \\

-I don't necessarily expect all readers to have ever considered partial derivatives as basis vectors.
+I don't necessarily expect all readers to have ever considered :ref:`partial derivatives as basis vectors <partial derivatives as basis vectors>`.
 For our purpose, this is simply a matter of a notation.
 I use for the inner product either the dot notation :math:`\cdot`, or the bra-ket notation from quantum mechanics :math:`\braket{|}` when it helps readability [note1]_.

 I point out the work of `Michael Penn <https://www.michael-penn.net>`_  on `Differential Forms